wgw0/wgw0/README.md

 - Leading a consulting project with the Defence School of Intelligence.
 - Presenting insights on organisational culture at the ACCU Conference.
-- Developing a University Grade Calculator WebApp.
 - Usability Analysis of Student Housing Websites for my dissertation.

-I’m now excited to channel my skills and creativity into building innovative web solutions and contributing to meaningful projects in the tech industry.
+I’m now excited to channel my skills and creativity into building innovative web technology solutions and contributing to meaningful projects in the industry.

 ## 💻 Projects